 The handshake technique helps determine if the carpal rows are now gliding without resistance.

-Therapist’s left hand grasps the client’s forearm and his right hand holds her right hand as if shaking hands.
+Therapist’s left hand grasps the client’s forearm and his right hand holds his right hand as if shaking hands.

-The client is asked to relax while the therapist glides her hand in radial and ulnar abduction while bracing the forearm.
+The client is asked to relax while the therapist glides his hand in radial and ulnar abduction while bracing the forearm.

 Any resistance encountered may indicate further mobilization of the proximal row should be repeated.